Michaelpalacce/SimpleSecrets/README.md

 1. SimpleSecrets gets installed as a K8S operator in simplesecrets namespace.
 2. During first start a new database file is created ( for sqlite3 )
 3. During first start a new secret is created in the simplesecrets namespace containing the encryption key ( used to encrypt the secrets )
+4. As a secondary measure a Fingerprint is generated and stored in the database, so if the secrets are ever exported and the encryption key is stolen, the fingerprint will be still preventing a decryption
-4. Using the API, you create a new secret that will get stored in the database
+5. Using the API, you create a new secret that will get stored in the database
-5. Create a new SimpleSecret object, stating the version of the secret you want to use ( optional ) and a new secret will be created in the same namespace with the same name
+6. Create a new SimpleSecret object, stating the version of the secret you want to use ( optional ) and a new secret will be created in the same namespace with the same name
-6. If you change a SimpleSecret Object, like patch a version, the change will be reflected in the Secret.
+7. If you change a SimpleSecret Object, like patch a version, the change will be reflected in the Secret.
-7. If you delete the SimpleSecret Resource, the Secret will also get deleted.
+8. If you delete the SimpleSecret Resource, the Secret will also get deleted.

 ## Example:
 After adding the SimpleSecret, create an empty SimpleSecret object: